 - Smears - most recent test results, any previous smear abnormalities, colposcopy, treatment for abnormalities, etc.

-- Sexual history - risk factors for sexually transmitted infection (STI) (those aged <25 years, or at any age with a new partner, or more than one partner in the last year), past history and treatment for STIs.
+- Sexual history - risk factors for sexually transmitted infection (STI) in those aged <25 years, or at any age with a new partner or more than one partner in the preceding year; past history and treatment for STIs.

 - Establish that the bleeding is from the vagina, not the rectum or in the urine.
 Any doubt can be eliminated by inserting a tampon which will confirm presence of blood in the vagina.

 - BMI - high BMI is an independent risk factor for endometrial cancer.

 - Abdominal examination noting the presence/absence of pelvic masses.

 - PV examination (speculum and bimanual) looking for obvious genital tract pathology.
 Note whether any contact bleeding occurs, friability of tissue, cervical 'excitation' or tenderness, presence of ulceration, polyps or discharge and any other lower genital tract sites of bleeding.
 Common findings include:

 - Cervical ectropion (or erosion) - appears as a red ring around the external os due to extension of the endocervical columnar epithelium over the ectocervix.

 - Cervical polyp - mass arising from the endocervix, usually protruding through the external os into the vagina.
 They can be avulsed and sent to histology.
 Occasionally, endometrial polyps can be seen extruding through the cervix.